matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 By Valliappa Lakshmanan, Sara Robinson, Michael Munn.

 Book club book with my sister.
+This book is meant for those doing machine learning every day rather than someone just learning.
+I had done some of the [Practical Deep Learning fastai course](https://course.fast.ai/) so I wasn't starting from scratch, but it was still quite a bit to discover.
+Very interesting.
+Biggest takeaway: Machine learning models are only as good as their data.

-Chapter 1, The Need for Machine Learning Design Patterns.
-Machine learning has it's own jargon.
-There are dozens of italicized words to learn.
+Regarding the accompanying jupyter notebooks... hardly any of them ran out of the box, I wish I would have cloned the repo and made all corrections there rather than making notes below (which I gave up on noting them halfway through).
+Having said that, I highly valued these notebooks and I learned quite a bit by figuring out how to get them to work.

 ## 1: Hashed Feature